This post may contains affiliate links.

 The only difference between an abled driver and a wheelchair-bound driver is the person driving.

 I knew a guy that was involved in a car accident.
 Even though he was wheelchair-bound for more than five months, he could still drive around on his own by adapting his car for wheelchair use.
 Even after his final surgery to correct the fracture in his hip, he still left the hand controls on his car because he liked it that way.

 Hand controls are perhaps the most popular adaptation for wheelchair users.

-There are a lot of wheelchair users who’s impaired just made them paralyzed in both legs, but their hands work perfectly.
+There are a lot of wheelchair users who are impaired just made them paralyzed in both legs, but their hands work perfectly.
 Wheelchair users in this category may not have a hard time driving a car.

 If you have hand control installed in your car, you will be able to propel your car and controls with your hand instead of using your feet.